mappiamo/mapi-geoCMS/doc/index.rst

     <?php $this->widget('box_allmeta'); ?>

 This widget have no parameters, creating list (table) of all meta data of content.
-This widget is ideal for right column.
+This widget is ideal for right column, but van be used unser the main content.
 The disabled meta names is on the row 13 on the code.

 Box
 ---